adampasz/pack-pal/README.md

 # Installation

 Git clone this repo and cd into it.
+Note, this project uses the [nopt](https://github.com/npm/nopt) module to parse arguments.

 ````
-npm install nopt
+npm install
 chmod u+x /path/to/pack.js
 ````
 Then, you probably want to add something along these lines to your .profile: